pseiler/helpling/README.md

 ### Configuration
 the configuration is quite simple.
 A few bot configurations are neccessary and additionally some guild preperations need to be done.
 ##### Discord guild configuration
 Create two new channel category with a name you define.
 Reasonable names are *support* for active cases and *archive* for closed/archived cases.
-Add the specified to both channel categories and explicitly add the *Send Messages* permissions to the role.
-Explicitly disallow everyone to *Send Messages* in both categories
+Also create a role to control the bot.
+Add the created role to both channel categories and explicitly add the *Send Messages* permissions to the role.
+Explicitly disallow everyone to *Send Messages* in both categories.
 ##### Bot configuration
 An example configuration named *bot.conf.example*.
 Just copy it and name the new file *bot.conf*.
 Adjust at least the *token*.
 Also change the *category* and *archive_category* parameter to the values from your server/guild.
 Feel free to change every parameter mentioned in the example file.
 Make sure the file *bot.conf* is in the same directory as *bot.py*